sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

 print("</html>")
 ```

-- We are going to copy this file to our httpd server and then we are going to use the backend service to get the IP of the server in our page.
+- We are going to copy this file to our httpd server and then we are going to use this backend server to get the IP of the server in our page.
 - This step also we are going to automate using ansible.
 - Let's update the `httpd.yml` file to copy the `python_cgi_ip.py` file to the httpd server.
 ```yaml